vipulnaik/diet-exercise-health/notes/2022-07-01-bleeding-cut-on-right-middle-finger-pip-joint.md

 changes, though, the total cost of the bandages won't come to much if the base frequency isn't that high.
 At each change assess the situation with the cut.
 Generally, it should take about a week to heal with bandages, and maybe two weeks without?
+(If the wound doesn't bleed at all, and I remove the bandage carefully, I can even reuse the bandage after taking it off for activities where it gets in the way).

 I already have a lot of bandages and can stock up on more.
 Prevention of the small cuts in the first place is ideal, but if we do get past